kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ```

 In the above example, KubeDB operator will launch a Job to execute all js script of `mongodb-init-script` in alphabetical order once StatefulSet pods are running.
 For more details tutorial on how to initialize from script, please visit [here](/docs/guides/mongodb/initialization/using-script.md).

+These are the fields of `spec.init` which you can make use of :
+- `spec.init.initialized` indicating that this database has been initialized or not. `false` by default.
+- `spec.init.script,scriptPath` to specify where all the init scripts should be mounted.
+- `spec.init.script.<volumeSource>` as described in the above example.
+To see all the volumeSource options go to [VolumeSource](https://github.com/kubernetes/api/blob/ed22bb34e3bbae9e2fafba51d66ee3f68ee304b2/core/v1/types.go#L49).
+- `spec.init.waitForInitialRestore` to tell the operator if it should wait for the initial restore process or not.

 ### spec.monitor